 - Public information writing including news releases, ad copy, and brochures

 This website was originally developed using html in 1995 at Michigan Technological University's program on Computers in the Writing-Intensive Classroom.
 Over the years, I added resources for my colleagues and students and examples of my publications.
-In 2014, I am removing some pages related to my teaching and professional life.
-Among those that remain, some have not been updated at all and may have broken links.
-I'm not sure when I will update again....Thanks to everybody who visited my website over the years!
+In 2014 and 2018, I am removing some pages related to my teaching and professional life.
+I'm not sure when or if I will update again....Thanks to everybody who visited my website over the years!
 I do appreciate your interest.

 - In 2004, I retired as Professor Emerita of English at Tidewater Community College (TCC), where I taught writing, literature, and humanities and technology courses; directed the Writing Center, Writing-Across-the-Curriculum, Online Learning, and Distributed Teaching and Learning; and was among the earliest users of electronic communication for teaching hybrid and online classes.